nplrkn/alsoran/README.md

 ## Contributing

 So far, Alsoran has been developed by a single person, with only a few hours a week to spare, so progress is slow.
-If you want to speed it up or make it more useful for your own project, please consider contributing!
-Start by creating a Github issue to propose the change you want to make.
+If you want to make it more useful for your own project, please consider contributing!
+Start by creating a Github issue or discusion to propose the change you want to make.

+The [backlog](documentation/backlog.md) shows the main items being worked on and also tracks areas of tech debt.

-## 3GPP specifications
+## 3GPP and O-RAN specifications

-The key 3GPP specifications are as follows.
+Alsoran protocol handling and business logic is based on the following specifications.

--  TS23.501 - System architecture for the 5G System
+-  3GPP TS23.501 - System architecture for the 5G System
--  TS23.502 - Procedures for the 5G System
+-  3GPP TS23.502 - Procedures for the 5G System
--  TS38.300 - NR and NG-RAN Overall Description
+-  3GPP TS38.300 - NR and NG-RAN Overall Description
--  TS38.323 - Packet Data Convergence Protocol (PDCP) Specification
+-  3GPP TS38.323 - Packet Data Convergence Protocol (PDCP) Specification
--  TS38.331 - Radio Resource Control (RRC) protocol specification
+-  3GPP TS38.331 - Radio Resource Control (RRC) protocol specification
--  TS38.401 - NG-RAN; Architecture description
+-  3GPP TS38.401 - NG-RAN; Architecture description
--  TS38.412 - NG signalling transport
+-  3GPP TS38.412 - NG signalling transport
--  TS38.413 - NG Application Protocol (NGAP)
+-  3GPP TS38.413 - NG Application Protocol (NGAP)
+-  3GPP TS38.462 - E1 signalling transport
+-  3GPP TS38.463 - E1 Application Protocol (E1AP)
--  TS38.472 - F1 signalling transport
+-  3GPP TS38.472 - F1 signalling transport
--  TS38.473 - F1 Application Protocol (F1AP)
+-  3GPP TS38.473 - F1 Application Protocol (F1AP)
+-  O-RAN.WG5.C.1 - NR C-plane profile